Presidency of Jair Bolsonaro: Economy

-Bolsonaro spent the first months of his administration trying to pass legislation and enact reforms that, according to him, would create more economic freedom and growth for Brazil.
-The federal government cut taxes for a few sectors of the economy and zeroed the import tariffs for several areas, such as capital goods, and IT or telecommunication products that were not produced in Brazil which were necessary for technological evolution and increased production in sectors such as the hospital, industrial and agricultural.
-The president also removed tariffs for the importation of sailing ships, jet skies and other luxury items.
-The government also passed a controversial pension reform, along with other changes across the economy.
-According to the economist Guilherme Delgado, the proposed measures made by Bolsonaro disorganized the public service, stifled investments, privileged the rich, weaked democratic rights and deepened economic and social inequalities.
-The government also tried to pass economic plans such as the Plano Mais Brasil, which centered around the decentralization of resources combined with greater responsibility in the fiscal management of all entities of the federation, reduction of taxes for productive sectors of the economy, reduction of direct public investments in the economy, and the debureaucratization of the State, while pumping more money for programs that fight poverty.
-Some of those proposals were able to successfully go through Congress, though others were stopped in different committees.
+Bolsonaro spent the first months of his administration trying to pass legislation and enact reforms with the stated goal of creating more economic freedom and growth for Brazil.
+The federal government cut taxes for some specific sectors of the economy and removed import tariffs for several areas, such as capital goods, and IT or telecommunication products which were necessary for technological evolution and increased production in the medical, industrial, and agricultural sectors.
+Bolsonaro also removed the import tariffs of sailing ships, jet skis and other luxury items.
+The government also passed a controversial pension reform, along with making other changes across the economy.
+The government also tried to pass economic reforms such as the Plano Mais Brasil, which enveloped around resource decentralization combined with greater fiscal responsibility in Brazil's management, reduction of taxes for productive sectors of the economy, reduction of direct state investments in the economy, and the debureaucratization of the state, while increasing funding for anti-poverty programmes.
+Some of those proposals were able to pass in Congress, though others were stopped in different committees.
 Overall, though the economy did grow, poverty and inequality expanded under Bolsonaro.

+According to the economist Guilherme Delgado, the proposed measures made by Bolsonaro disorganized the public service, stifled investments, privileged the rich, weakened democratic rights and deepened economic and social inequalities.

 The result of Bolsonaro's economic reforms were mixed.
 Overall, prior to the COVID-19 recession, the Brazilian economy was recovering and growing, though at a slower pace than predicted by the government.
 In 2021, Brazil broke a record with more than 4 million companies being opened by the private sector, of which 1,4 million end up closing, an increase of 34.6% when compared to 2020.
-Talking about most of the reforms enacted by Bolsonaro, according to the Interunion Department of Statistics and Socioeconomic Studies, "the final objective [of the reforms] was to reduce the size of the State, not so that it could become more agile, but so that the private sector could profit from activities that were previously done by the government."
+Talking about most of the reforms enacted by Bolsonaro, according to the Interunion Department of Statistics and Socioeconomic Studies, "the final objective [of the reforms] was to reduce the size of the State, not so that it could become more agile, but so that the private sector could profit from activities that were previously done by the government".